speedyfriend67/Swifile-FileManager/README.md

 Clone this repository.
 Run [ipabuild.sh](ipabuild.sh) and you will get a tipa after that.

-Send the file to your phone (probably on macOS just use AirDrop), install with TrollStore(1 or 2).
+Send the file to your phone (probably on macOS just use AirDrop), install with TrollStore.

 Or you can setup Theos and run:

 * `make package` to make a deb
 * `make do` to make a deb and install it onto your phone
 * `make` to build the project

+> The root helper by default will have both arm64 and arm64e Mach-O in it.

 > You will need to setup root user password on your phone first.